 Are you dreaming of a café or coffee roastery of your own, but find the idea of running a business daunting?
-Or are you already burning out your body and mind running your business, and can’t understand why it won’t grow?
+Or are you already burning out your body and mind running your business, and can’t understand why your brand won’t grow?

 The answer is simple.
 You can be the best barista in the world, winning prizes at barista competitions with ease, but winning over daily consumers requires a completely different skill: marketing.